EVENTS & FESTIVALS OF ETHIOPIA

 Fiche Chembelala

-Fiche Chembelala is a New Year festival celebration for the Sidama’s people, the Sidama people have their own calendar, before deciding the starting date of the new year festival elder of the society count the stars then they announce the date for the society, it is celebrated for 15 days by great ceremony, this unique festival is now became one of the intangible UNESCO world heritage in 2015.
+Fiche Chembelala is the New Year festival for the Sidama people, who have their own calendar.
+Before deciding the starting date, elders count the stars and announce the date to the society.
+Celebrated for 15 days with great ceremony, this unique festival was recognized as a UNESCO intangible world heritage in 2015.
+Experience the cultural richness of this event with our historical tour packages to Ethiopia.

 Shuwalid Festival

-This Festival is celebrated by the Harar people in the ancient Eastern town of Harar, this town has the majority of Muslim population, Shuwalid Festival is celebrated yearly after the Ramadan fasting and the additional 6 days fasting ends, followed by the reading of scriptures, music and dance, people from all age celebrate this colorful festival, this unique festival is now became one of the intangible UNESCO world heritage in 2023.
+This festival is celebrated by the Harar people in the ancient eastern town of Harar, which has a majority Muslim population.
+Shuwalid Festival is celebrated yearly after Ramadan fasting and the additional 6 days of fasting, followed by reading scriptures, music, and dance.
+People of all ages celebrate this colorful festival, now recognized as a UNESCO intangible world heritage in 2023.
+For a deep dive into Ethiopia's diverse culture, join us on one of our Omo Valley tours Ethiopia.

 The Southern People’s Festival